 Considering Divorce?
 How a Financial Advisor Can Help

-If you’re contemplating divorce, you may want to take advantage of this time during COVID to do some research.
+If you’re contemplating divorce, you may want to take time to do some research.
 The divorce process has many moving parts, and you’ll want to consider working with a team of professionals.
 These teams typically consist of a divorce attorney, financial advisor, and therapist.

 Why Consult With a Financial Advisor?

 In many cases, divorce may be the single largest financial transaction you make in your lifetime.
 It’s important to dedicate the time and attention this process demands.
 At the beginning of a divorce, it’s important to gather and organize information about assets, liabilities, retirement benefits, and insurance policies.
 These documents will give you a more accurate picture of where you stand financially and how a divorce may impact your situation.

 It’s also important to determine which assets are considered marital and which are separate.
 Separate assets, such as inheritances and investments prior to marriage, may not be subject to division, depending on how they were managed during the marriage.